A new scale in the quasi-static limit of Aether Scalar Tensor Theory: Conclusion

 \section{Conclusion}

-Previous discussions of the quasi-static limit of AeST have assumed that the vector field $\vec{A}$ vanishes.
-Here, we have shown that this assumption is, in general, not justified.
-We have also shown how to correctly take the vector field into account.
-In particular, we find that the quasi-static limit depends on a model parameter $m_\times$.
+Previous studies have shown that the quasi-static limit of AeST depends on a scale $m$ that is related to the so-called ghost condensate and that determines on which scales AeST reproduces MOND.
+Here, we have shown that the quasi-static limit additionally depends on a scale $m_\times$ that is related to the vector field $\vec{A}$.
+In previous studies, this vector field was assumed to vanish.
+Above, we have argued that this assumption is, in general, not justified and we have shown how to correctly take the vector field and the associated scale $m_\times$ into account.

 In the limits $m_\times \to \infty$ and $m_\times \to 0$ one recovers a single-field and a two-field version of MOND, respectively.
+More precisely, these limits lead to single-field and two-field equations of motion that produce MOND-like behavior to the same extent as the equations originally derived assuming a vanishing vector field.
+That is, the single-field and two-field limits still reproduce MOND as long as the ghost condensate can be neglected.
+These single-field and two-field limits are relevant in systems whose characteristic length scales $l$ satisfy $m_\times l \gg 1$ and $m_\times l \ll 1$, respectively.
-The two-field version of MOND is precisely what was found in previous works where the vector field was neglected.
-Thus, these previous works are justified in the limit $m_\times \to 0$, but not in general.

-For finite values of $m_\times$, the quasi-static limit of AeST represents a novel version of MOND that does not reduce to any of the previously-proposed versions such as AQUAL \citep{Bekenstein1984}, quasi-linear MOND \citep[QUMOND,][]{Milgrom2010, Milgrom2023}, or modified inertia \citep{Milgrom2022}.
+The two-field limit is precisely what was found in previous works where the vector field was neglected.
+Thus, these previous works are justified for $m_\times l \ll 1$, but not in general.
+Outside the special cases $m_\times l \gg 1$ and $m_\times l \ll 1$, the quasi-static limit of AeST represents a novel version of MOND that does not reduce to any of the previously-proposed versions such as AQUAL \citep{Bekenstein1984}, quasi-linear MOND \citep[QUMOND,][]{Milgrom2010, Milgrom2023}, or modified inertia \citep{Milgrom2022}.

 In practice, however, numerical calculations indicate that the value of $m_\times$ makes almost no difference for radial and vertical accelerations in galaxies.
 Thus, for rotation curves, for example, our results are of purely theoretical interest.